miltonCandela/real-time-biofeedback/README.md

 ## Results
 As a result of multiple testing, the final models’ average correct classification percentage, on a balanced dataset using Up-Sampling and a 5-fold stratified cross-validation (CV), was the following: Random Forest (RF) was superior (90.93%), followed by radial-kernel Support Vector Machine (SVM) (79.56%) and Generalized Boosted Modeling (GBM) (76.74%), lastly, Recursive Partitioning and Regression Trees (RPART) (54.11%) and Linear Discriminant Analysis (LDA) (52.25%).

-The final model was fitted using both *FeatureMatrices.mat* and *FeatureMtrices_pre.mat* into a filtered dataset, in order to remove outliers, a hard-coded filter of threshold 10 was implemented, in so that all the values trained by the model resided into -10 and +10.
+The final model was fitted using both *FeatureMatrices.mat* and *FeatureMatrices_pre.mat* into a filtered dataset, in order to remove outliers, a hard-coded filter of threshold 10 was implemented, in so that all the values trained by the model resided into -10 and +10.
 That prospective was taken due to the fact that the data was already standardized using its mean, and so values that were that big are due to an error from the biometric device, and so it is inappropriate to train the model using that noisy data.

 <div align="center">
 <img src="https://github.com/milkbacon/ALAS-ML/blob/main/fig/confusionMatrix.png" width=50% height=50%>